isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-freeze-roaches-to-death.markdown

 ## Other approaches to deal with roaches infestation
 Whether its summer or winter season, there are many ways of eliminating roaches from your home.

-They include: Baits and traps.
-You should place them in strategic places where you spot the roaches frequently.
+They include: Baits and traps.Â You should place them in strategic places where you spot the roaches frequently.

 Vacuuming - It should be emptied immediately to ensure the roaches dont escape.
 Also, you can use diatomaceous earth or boric acid.
 ## Red flags of a cockroach infestation: